 Learn more about Nova Scotia's advantages in Digital Media.

 Nova Scotia has substantial capacity in research and development (R&D).
-Much of this capacity comes from a cluster of multinational companies that conduct high-value R&D work for the Department of National Defence (DND).
-Nova Scotia also has a number of institutions that provide invaluable support to the aerospace and defence sector, including:
+Much of this capacity comes from a cluster of multinational companies conducting high-value R&D work for the Department of National Defence (DND).
+Nova Scotia also has a number of institutions providing invaluable support to the aerospace and defence sector, including:

 Defence R&D Canada (DRDC): This government department offers world-leading expertise in a range of areas including: